Summary

 When you buy a new product it comes with a manual to instruct you in how to use it.
 You wouldn’t take home and unbox your new games console without expecting there to be a manual for setup, use, and maintenance.
 When customers don’t know how to use products, they are less likely to be retained by the company or buy other products in the future.

 An API (application programming interface) is no different.
-When you have developers learning how to use an API, they need a set of instructions in order to be successful.
+When you have developers learning how to use an API, they need a set of instructions to be successful.
 Rather than being faced with an abundance of tickets submitted to your support team, documentation offers an interface between your company and end users.

 API providers are obligated to supply API documentation that is relevant, specific and fresh, in keeping with the latest developments in your product.
 It doesn’t matter how good your API is if developers don’t understand how to put it to use.